Business-ready AI Integrations

 Research and Scope

 Once identified, the next step is to design a path for the solution that fits within budget, and importantly within the current business rules so that current systems and apps will still fit in (unless the solution includes a complete overhaul).
 This scope can then be, once approved, executed by a skilled developer with some understanding and knowledge of the AI tools available.
-Testing during work and once complete is expected to be through, both on our side and for the client, before the completed work is launched public.
-As we all know AI can sometimes give unexpected results, and every safeguard should be taken to prevent or catch this.
-For example an AI bot trained to parse emails and make financial offers based on the information parsed should always contain some disclaimer, such as ‘based on our understanding that the offer is…’ - that way an error can be backed of legitimately where a mistake has been made.
+Testing during work and once complete is expected to be thorough, both on our side and for the client, before the completed work is launched public.
+AI can sometimes give unexpected results, and every safeguard should be taken to prevent or catch this.
+For example, an AI bot trained to parse emails and make financial offers based on the information parsed should always contain some disclaimer, such as ‘based on our understanding that the offer is…’ - that way an error can be backed off legitimately where a mistake has been made.

 Continue to Monitor